rgordon95/erc20Test/README.md

 # Ethereum Exploration (ERC20 Tokens & Smart Contracts)
-Exploring smart contracts and ERC20 tokens using Solidity, web3.js,
+Exploring smart contracts and ERC20 tokens using:
+>Solidity,
+>web3.js,
-Geth (go-eth),
+>Geth (go-eth),
-truffle framework,
+>truffle framework,
-ganache GUI/CLI
+>ganache GUI/CLI
-and classic ES6 JavaScript
+>and classic ES6 JavaScript

 This repo has a variety of example smart contracts, including extremely basic to moderately advanced deployable voting contracts, a hello world example and a multisig wallet transactor.